 Dolan/Maxwell was founded in 1984 by Margo Dolan and Peter Maxwell with the opening of a major gallery at 1701 Walnut Street in Philadelphia.
 From 1988 through late 1990, the gallery also operated a second location at 154 Wooster Street in New York.
 Both galleries were designed by Peter Maxwell.

 Ron Rumford joined the gallery in 1985 and became Director in 1990.
 The following year, Margo, Peter, and Ron established a private gallery in a carriage house near Rittenhouse Square, also designed by Peter Maxwell.
 Operating by appointment allowed the gallery to provide a more personal experience for collectors while expanding its participation in national and international art fairs.
-Assistant Director, Jonathan Eckel joined the gallery in 2014.
+Jonathan Eckel joined the gallery in 2014 and became Assistant Director in 2021, contributing to the gallery's exhibitions, publications, scholarship, and institutional collaborations.

 Peter Maxwell passed away in 2016, followed by Margo Dolan in 2025.
-Their passion, knowledge, and dedication shaped Dolan/Maxwell for more than four decades.
-Today, we continue that work with the same commitment to artists, scholarship, and exceptional works of art.
+Their vision, knowledge, and dedication shaped Dolan/Maxwell for more than four decades and established a foundation that continues to guide the gallery today.